 LTV stands for loan-to-value, which relates to the ratio between how much money you need to borrow to buy a property vs. how much it is worth.

-So, a 95% LTV mortgage is where you stump up 5% of the property’s value and borrow the remaining 95%.
+A 95% LTV mortgage is where you stump up 5% of the property’s value and borrow the remaining 95%.
 If you’re buying your first home, the 5% will be in the form of a deposit – a cold, hard chunk of cash, most likely from your savings.
 If you’re remortgaging or moving house, you can use the equity you have in your property as a deposit.

-The Shared Ownership scheme lets you buy a 25 to 75% share of the property to begin with – and then potentially scale up your ownership over time (which you do at the market value at the time, not from the time you first bought it).
-As you are only buying a portion of the property, you can raise a smaller deposit towards your mortgage.
+The Shared Ownership scheme lets you buy a 25% to 75% share of the property to begin with and pay rent on the rest, provided your household earns £80,000 or less (£90,000 or less in London).
+You can potentially scale up your ownership over time (which you do at the market value at the time, not from the time you first bought it).
+As you are only buying a portion of the property at the start, this requires a smaller, more manageable deposit.

 If you have a positive equity in your current home – that is, if your home is worth more than what remains of your mortgage – you can use that equity as a deposit for a remortgage in your current property, or a new mortgage for moving house.

-For example, if your current property is valued at £300,000, and you owe £250,000 on your mortgage, you have £50,000 equity, and therefore have a big enough deposit (15%) to remortgage with a lower LTV: 85%.
+For example, if your current property is valued at £300,000 and you owe £250,000 on your mortgage, you have £50,000 equity.
+This means you have a big enough deposit (15%) to remortgage with a lower LTV: 85%.

 Check your most recent statement from the lender to find out your principal mortgage debt – or phone and ask.
-You can find out the rough value of your home by doing some research online, or asking an estate agent for a valuation.
+You can find out the rough value of your home by doing some research online, or by asking an estate agent for a valuation.

 However, you do not need to put the full equity amount back into the property as a deposit when you come to remortgage or move house.
 Instead, you can release some of that equity and use that lump sum of cash to renovate.